henderiw/techdocs/docs/consul/practicalInfo.md

+# consul practical info

-Health services:
+## Health services:

-we use grpc and ttl e.g.
+we use grpc and ttl e.g. in k8s deployment

 - if there are more than 1:
   - service:$ID:$INDEX